Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 Backlog Items will appear in Program's Backlog at some point of their life thanks to "explicit backlog" mechanism:
 - either by adding it explicitly with the "Add to top backlog" action in the artifact view,
-- or by configuring a Workflow transition that will move the artifact in the Backlog when the artifact reach a given status.
+- or by configuring a Workflow transition that will move the artifact in the Backlog when the artifact reaches a given status.

 When a user plan a Backlog Item in a Milestone in Program's Backlog, the Children Items in each aggregated projects are planned in Mirrored Milestones.